Cardiff

 The Pierhead Building

-Nicknamed the 'Big Ben of Wales' due to its distinctive clock resembling the Big Ben in London, The Pierhead Building is a magnificent building (red in colour) situated in the Cardiff Bay area of the city.
-Built in the 18th Century (and now classed as a Grade 1 listed building), the original use of the building was as the headquarters of the Bute Dock Company after their original building burnt down.
+Nicknamed the 'Big Ben of Wales' due to its distinctive clock resembling Big Ben in London, The Pierhead Building is magnificent (red in colour) situated in the Cardiff Bay area of the city.
+Built-in the 18th Century (and now classed as a Grade 1 listed building), the original use of the building was as the headquarters of the Bute Dock Company after their original building burnt down.
 In 2001 The Pierhead Building was reopened as the education and visitor centre of the National Assembly and in March 2010, as an exhibition and historical museum.
-It is home to a number of films and archives exploring Welsh history and is a great place to spend an hour wandering round looking inside this wonderful piece of architecture.
+It is home to several films and archives exploring Welsh history and is a great place to spend an hour wandering around looking inside this wonderful piece of architecture.

 National Museum Cardiff